JVP15/MOReL/README.md

 # MOReL
 This is an implementation of the MOReL offline reinforcement learning algorithm using Python and Tensorflow.
 The full paper can be found here: [https://arxiv.org/pdf/2005.05951.pdf](https://arxiv.org/pdf/2005.05951.pdf)

-# MOReL
-This is an implementation of the MOReL offline reinforcement learning algorithm using Python and Tensorflow.
-The full paper can be found here: [https://arxiv.org/pdf/2005.05951.pdf](https://arxiv.org/pdf/2005.05951.pdf)

 # To-Do List

 ## :x: Dynamic Model Learning